clu-ling/logx-reader/docs/dev/developing.md

 For example, given the text "How many F16 engines are heading to The United Kingdom?" the sequence "The United Kingdom" would be labeled `Location` by this rule.

-**Dependency Rule**
+**Graph traversal rule**

-If you wanted to capture a "risk of" event, you could start with a simple dependency rule such as the following:
+If you wanted to capture a "risk of" event, you could start with a simple rule defining a traversal over a syntactic dependency graph such as the following:

 ```yaml
 - name: risk-of